cardboards-box/manga-reverse-img-search-bot/README.md

 * `Search:JoinLink` - Customize the link to add the bot to a server
 * `Search:Emotes` - A space or comma separated list of emotes to use for reactions

-You can edit the responses the bot gives by changing the following values:
+You can edit the default responses the bot gives by changing the following values:
 * `Search:Responses:Idiots` - The message to send when someone has requested something that's already been looked up
 	* Supports string-format option `{0}` for the user's discord ID (You can use this to mention the user)
 	* Example: `Uh, <@{0}>, it's right here...`